Turkey to stress Ukraine support during Zelenskiy visit, Turkish source says | Law-Order

 Turkey is expected to emphasise its continued strong support for Ukraine's territorial integrity, sovereignty and independence during a visit by Ukrainian President Volodymyr Zelenskiy to Istanbul on Friday, a Turkish diplomatic source said.
 The Turkish Presidency said Zelenskiy will hold talks with President Tayyip Erdogan on the course of the Ukraine-Russia war, the Black Sea grain deal and bilateral relations, with the meeting scheduled for 1600 GMT.

-It was unclear whether they will hold a news conference.
+Turkey is expected to emphasise its continued strong support for Ukraine's territorial integrity, sovereignty and independence during a visit by Ukrainian President Volodymyr Zelenskiy to Istanbul on Friday, a Turkish diplomatic source said.

+The Turkish Presidency said Zelenskiy will hold talks with President Tayyip Erdogan on the course of the Ukraine-Russia war, the Black Sea grain deal and bilateral relations, with the meeting scheduled for 1600 GMT.
+Zelenskiy's office said the agenda included a peace formula aimed at ending the war with Russia, bilateral defence industry cooperation, and the release of Ukrainian prisoners of war held by Moscow.

+Kyiv's Ukrinform state news agency said Zelenskiy had arrived in Istanbul and would visit a shipyard to see a corvette being built for Ukraine before meeting Erdogan.
 "It is planned to convey that Turkey is continuing its efforts to end the war as soon as possible on the basis of negotiations," the source said.

+Last week, Turkish Foreign Minister Hakan Fidan said after meeting Russian counterpart Sergei Lavrov that it was time for Ukraine and Russia to start ceasefire talks, but added that this must not mean the recognition of Russia's occupation.
+The Turkish source said that among other items on the agenda for Zelenskiy and Erdogan are developments concerning a new regulation on the navigational safety of commercial ships between Russia and Ukraine, after the termination of the Black Sea Initiative.

-"When peace returns to Ukraine, we aim to continue to be a strong supporter of the country's reconstruction efforts, based on our strategic partnership," the source said.
+"When peace returns to Ukraine, we aim to continue to be a strong supporter of the country's reconstruction efforts, based on our strategic partnership," the Turkish source said.
+Zelenskiy's visit to Istanbul also comes before an expected visit by Russian President Vladimir Putin, which the Kremlin has said would be after Russian elections on March 15-17.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)